-Lastly please take extra care and keep your speed (and this includes tenders) and wake down around the marina and mooring areas.
+The Bay of Islands Opua Marina continues to develop and expand, with more provision for larger catamarans and room for visitors.
+There will be ongoing traffic, barges, dredging and crane operations in the area, so please take extra care, and keep your speed (and this includes tenders) and wake down whilst in and close to the marina and mooring areas.
 The fuel jetty, yacht club and marina entrance area can be an especially busy traffic point.
-Five knots, a fast walking pace, is the strict limit within 200 metres of the shore, or 50 metres of another vessel (so that includes mooring areas), and we are increasingly having to enforce this due to the volume of boats.
+5 knots, a walking pace, is the strict limit within 200 metres of the shore, or 50 metres of another vessel, and we are increasingly having to enforce this due to the volume of boats, so don't be the unlucky one to get a fine!